PoC Guide: Automated Configuration Tool

 Complete Pre-requisites for Exporting from on-premises site

-These steps must be run in your DDC or the domain-joined machine where you want to install the Automated Configuration tool.
+These steps must be run in your DDC or the domain-joined machine where you want to run the Automated Configuration tool.

-Download the latest Automated Configuration tool MSI to your On-Premises DDC or a domain-joined machine.
+- Download the latest Automated Configuration tool MSI to your On-Premises DDC or a domain-joined machine.
+Note: See the Pre-requisites section for more details on how to run it from a different machine.
+The tool can be downloaded from here.
 Note: See the Pre-requisites section for more details on how to run it from a different machine.

 Note: Upon successful execution, the MSI creates the corresponding folder structure, located in

 C:\Users\<username>\Documents\Citrix\AutoConfig<!--NeedCopy-->, and also a desktop icon called Auto Config, which launches a PowerShell command prompt.
 This tool is the one used on subsequent steps.